 Melodramatic tableau marks the entrance to the garden …

 The expanse of sculpted white marble titled “The Poet’s Dream” struck me as pretty awful.
-Located near the Palais de la Découverte, just off the Champs-Élysées, it depicts 19th-century poet Alfred de Musset swooning over his past lovers — affairs now forever cast in stone, albeit the massive sculpture’s 1910 creator, Alphonse Emmanuel de Moncel de Perrin, is little remembered and rightfully so – or so I thought as I turned to leave.
+Located near the Palais de la Découverte, just off the Champs-Élysées, it depicts 19th-century poet Alfred de Musset swooning over his past lovers — affairs now forever cast in stone while the massive sculpture’s 1910 creator, Alphonse Emmanuel de Moncel de Perrin, is little remembered.
+And rightfully so, I thought as I turned to leave.

 Just to the right of “his” melodramatic tableau, a narrow, higgledy-piggledy stone staircase caught my eye.
 Making my way down, I found myself in a hidden garden.